Applicita/Orleans.Multitenant/README.md

         },

         getProviderParameters: (services, providerName, tenantProviderName, options) => {
-            // Retrieve a new AzureBlobStorageOptions from the same settings that Aspire passed in for 'grain-state': var aspireOptions = services
+            // Retrieve a new AzureBlobStorageOptions from the settings that Aspire passed in for 'grain-state': var aspireOptions = services
                 .GetRequiredService<IOptionsMonitor<AzureBlobStorageOptions>>()
-                .Get(providerName);
+                .Get("Aspire"); // The grain storage provider name used in the Aspire configuration

             aspireOptions.ContainerName = options.ContainerName;

             var containerFactory = options.BuildContainerFactory(services, aspireOptions);

             return [aspireOptions, containerFactory];
         }
     )